|

 94DR

-If you love to be surrounded by the finer things in life and appreciate good food, book a stay at 94DR.
-This beautiful Victorian townhouse is located on Dalkeith Road in the south side of the city, and is perfectly situated for all of the main attractions Edinburgh has to offer.
-Within walking distance of the city centre, it has 6 full size rooms and the ‘Wee Dram’ which can be added to make a family suite.
-The rooms are styled as either couture, tailored or bespoke – all are beautiful and furnished to a high standard.
-Prices range from ÂŁ80-ÂŁ200 ($80-$200 USD) per night per room, depending on which room you book.
+Within walking distance of the city centre, it has six full-size rooms and the ‘Wee Dram’, which can be added to make a family suite.
+The rooms are styled as either couture, tailored, or bespoke – all are beautiful and furnished to a high standard.

-This place is really special to me, not only because it is beautiful and such a treat to stay in, but because my (now) husband and I booked rooms at 94DR for our wedding in Edinburgh back in 2012.
-We were thrilled on arrival to see that all of our rooms were luxurious and extremely comfortable, and to experience the outstanding hosting by owners Paul and John.
-Warmly welcomed and helped with many of our wedding and dining arrangements (Paul managed to get Tom Kitchin to come and congratulate us during our wedding meal at his restaurant!), we were given tasty hors d’oeuvres to enjoy with fizz whilst getting ready for the ceremony and we were generally treated like royalty!
+Warmly welcomed and helped with many of our wedding and dining arrangements (Paul managed to get Tom Kitchin to come and congratulate us during our wedding meal at his restaurant!), we were given tasty hors d’oeuvres to enjoy with fizz whilst getting ready for the ceremony, and we were generally treated like royalty!

-Paul’s breakfast is legendary and his background in hospitality is evident – you will read many raving reviews of this online.
-The delicious breakfast offering, made from quality seasonal and local produce, includes homemade granola, eggs Benedict, and a really great full Scottish breakfast.
 We have been back to stay several times since getting married (as have our wedding guests) and always recommend 94DR to anyone visiting Edinburgh – we wouldn’t stay anywhere else.

 Recommended by Melanie from Two Plus Dogs.

-Macdonald Holyrood Hotel
+Macdonald Holyrood Hotel (Edinburgh Holyrood Hotel)

 The MacDonald Holyrood Hotel is located in the heart of the historic center of Edinburgh, just a five-minute walk from the Holyrood Palace and Abbey and a gentle 15-minute stroll to Edinburgh Castle.
-Other sights, including the Scottish Parliament building, the Museum of Edinburgh, and the Scottish National Portrait Gallery are also nearby.

-This four-star hotel and spa offers friendly, high-quality service and decent on-site facilities making it a great choice for those who want a reliable, comfortable central hotel.
 With an on-site Health and Wellbeing Club, the Surf & Turf restaurant, conference facilities, and stylish in-room furnishings, the MacDonald Holyrood Hotel is ideal for those visiting for business or leisure.

-One of the bonuses of the MacDonald Holyrood Hotel is the charming tartan bed throw and marble bathrooms which add an extra touch of character and opulence.
 Plus, the massages and beauty treatments offered in the spa and the late-night opening of the swimming pool and sauna allow you to add some well-deserved rest and relaxation on your trip!

-One night at the MacDonald Holyrood Hotel in a Classic Double Room starts at ÂŁ110/$139 USD (weeknights) and ÂŁ205/$259 USD (weekends), so it is a good option for those seeking a quality chain hotel.
+One night at the MacDonald Holyrood Hotel in a Classic Double Room starts at £110/$139 USD (weeknights) and £205/$259 USD (weekends), so it is a good option for those seeking a quality chain hotel.

 Recommended by Chrysoula from Travel Passionate.